DanialKama/UltimateUI/README.md

 ## How To Setup
 To set up this plugin correctly, please follow the [Common UI Quickstart Guide](https://docs.unrealengine.com/5.0/en-US/common-ui-quickstart-guide-for-unreal-engine).
 Instead of creating new classes to handle input actions, you can use the data table and classes that come with this plugin.
+##Additional Notes
+If you have any questions or suggestions, please feel free to [message me](https://github.com/DanialKama#-connect-with-me).
 ## Credits
 - [FlatIcon](https://www.flaticon.com/)